IDD-su18/hw3-jasonxzhou/README.md

 ## III.
 Misc.
 Documentation

-### A. Setting up & Launching
+### A. Installation & Set-up Instructions
-Upload and launch server.ino onto the feather.
+Install: Ableton (or DAW of your choice), Serum (or synth of your choice), Hairless <-> MIDI bridge, Eltima, and loopMIDI.
+Open your DAW; select your synth inside the DAW.
+Launch Eltima, add two virtual serial ports (COM1, COM2).
 Launch Hairless <-> MIDI bridge, set serial port to "COM1 -> COM2".
-Launch loopMIDI, Ableton, and Serum.
+Launch loopMIDI, set loopMIDI input to be Hairless output.
+Upload and launch server.ino onto the Adafruit Feather.
 Connect laptop to wifi server "idd".
 Run python script parser.py to begin.